zakhikhan/chia-nft-minting-helper/README.md

 ## CHANGELOG

+Version 0.4 hotfix: changed metadata generation script to change sensitive content value from string to bool to be in line with Chia official schema.
+For the time being, the sensitive content value will always be set to false, regardless of what is entered in the CSV.

 Version 0.4: Added a Python script for automatic metadata generation

 Version 0.3: Added automatic image and metadata uploading.
 Thanks to @steppsr.
 Also removed the target address option from minting and changed the deault fee to 0, thanks to scrutinous for the tip.
 Also added Python script to do the same by @Rosko.
 More documentation coming